RaulGonzalezA/InventoryManager/README.md

 - Nwtonsoft - to serialize json
 - IdentityModels.Tokens.Jwt - to authentication

 For testing I've used NUnit, Moq and FluentValidations.
+I've done a test of one of each files, is needed to complete the tests.

 3 - Improvements